-- The service managed risk through effective procedures.
-Care plans confirmed a person-centred risk-taking culture was in place to ensure people were supported to take risks and promote their own self development. - Each person had a risk assessment and risk was managed and addressed to ensure people were safe.
-These had been kept under review by the registered manager and updated where required to ensure staff had access to information to support people safely. - Staff understood where people required support to reduce the risk of avoidable harm.
-We reviewed the service's records and found staff had taken appropriate action when people had experienced accidents and incidents, including falls. - We saw personal emergency evacuation plans (PEEPS) were in place for staff to follow should there be an emergency.
-Staff spoken with understood their role and were clear about the procedures to be followed in the event of people needing to be evacuated from the building.
+The provider managed risk through effective procedures.
+Care plans confirmed a person-centred risk-taking culture was in place to ensure people were supported to take risks and promote their own self development.

+- Each person had a risk assessment and risk was managed and addressed to ensure people were safe.
+Duty care managers kept these under review and updated where required to ensure staff had access to information to support people safely. - Personal emergency evacuation plans (PEEPS) were in place for staff to follow should there be an emergency.
+Staff understood their role and were clear about the procedures to be followed for people needing to be evacuated from the building.